-In the sea of blogs that sell their technique for optimization with Facebook ads, it is important to efficiently measure and understand the platform you use.
+When reviewing the sea of blogs selling techniques for optimization with Facebook ads, it's important that you understand the platform you use.
 You want to be able to take advantage of its reach.
 Because of this, when running your ad, you must keep in mind several key ideas to ensure you turn a profit and get the best out of Facebook ads.
 Learn more about how to create an eCommerce page on Facebook, and see how this social media platform can benefit your business.

 Why Facebook Ads?

 every month.
 The customers who will visit your eCommerce site are no doubt part of that 2.2 billion.
 With Facebook advertising, you can target your audience extensively.
 You can reach people of specific locations genders, ages, behaviors, life events, and more.
 Additionally, you can upload business-related content, such as text, photos, and links to your eCommerce site.

 You don't need to be a Fortune 500 company to advertise on Facebook.
 One great benefit of using Facebook advertising is that you don't need a lot of capital to get started.
 You can begin to see results after spending just a few dollars.

 How Do Facebook Ads Work?

 Facebook has limited room to advertise.
 The most efficient way in which it allocates spaces is by setting up thousands of mini-auctions each second.
 If you win this auction, competing with thousands of advertisers, you will pay for that advertising space.
 Now, you are ready to advertise to your preferred audience.

 The cost of Facebook advertising varies depending on many factors, including location, audience, and how good of an ad you created.
 In the United States, your Facebook ad will cost more than it would in another country due to the higher volume of competition.